Antonetwork/force-show-file-extensions-logon-script/README.md

 Windows Settings →
 Scripts (Logon/Logoff) →
 Logon
+```
 Add the script to the Logon section
-```
 Run gpupdate /force to apply the policy

+ Compatibility
+Windows 10, Windows 11

+Windows Server 2016 / 2019 / 2022

+Works for all local or domain user accounts